tsujamin/digi-approval/design/design.md

 # Outcomes #

-Initially, the desired outcome of the proof of concept is that TAMS will engage in a further project to convert the prototype into a full system.
+Initially, the desired outcome of the proof of concept is that TAMS will be able to make a fully informed decision whether or not to engage in a further project to convert the prototype into a full system.

-The desired outcomes of commissioning, developing and deploying a full system are:
+Should TAMS proceed, the desired outcomes of commissioning, developing and deploying a full system are likely to be:

 + To increase efficiency of government approval processes, especially multi-agency approvals.
 + To improve the consumer experience ...
 TODO